rongkangw/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+System detects an error in the command (e.g., missing or incorrect fields).

     * 3a1.
-AddressBook shows an error message.
+System shows an error message.

       Use case resumes at step 2.